 What is a service like?

-Our worship may be lead by our minister, a visiting minister or a lay leader.
+Our worship may be led by our minister, a visiting minister or a lay leader.

 We sometimes use a projector and screen for all the words and songs, at other times we use hymn books and occasional handouts.
-The service is easy to follow along.
-This screen is sometimes used to show slides and videos as part of our worship.
-There’s no pressure to take part.
+The service is easy to follow and there’s no pressure to take part.
 We’re very happy for you to come along and see what worshipping here is like.
-If anything seems unfamiliar, feel free to ask one our welcome team, or someone sitting nearby.
+If anything seems unfamiliar, feel free to ask one of our welcome team, or someone sitting nearby.

 How long are your services?